AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

   * To use an existing mobile Tags property:

     1. Select **[!UICONTROL Choose existing]**.
     2. Select an existing property from the **[!UICONTROL Tags property]** drop-down menu.
 You can start typing to search for and limit the available options.
-You cannot select a Tags property that already is used by another implemented Content Analytics configuration.
+You cannot select a Tags property that another implemented Content Analytics configuration already uses.

   * To create a new mobile Tags property: